juangamella/causal-chamber-package/README.md

 > e.g. *code that uses causalchamber==0.1.2 will run with causalchamber==0.1.3, but may not run with causalchamber==0.2.0.*

+## Help & Feedback

+If you encounter a bug, need help using the package, or want to leave us some (highly welcome) feedback, please send us an [email](mailto:juan@causalchamber.ai) or leave a [GitHub issue](https://github.com/juangamella/causal-chamber-package/issues).

 ## License

 The code in this repository is shared under the permissive [MIT license](https://opensource.org/license/mit/).
 A copy of can be found in [LICENSE.txt](LICENSE.txt).